vnagpal25/Data_Structures_Algorithms/program2/bonus/README.md

 First, make sure you have the following in your directory:

 - makefile
+- src/functions.cc
-- functions.cc/.h
+- src/heapsort.cc
-- main.cc
+- inc/functions.h
 - input.txt

-Second, depending on if you want to run the minheap or maxheap function, type "make minheap" or "make maxheap"into the command line
+Second, type "make heapsort" into the command line.

-Third, type "./maxheap" if you want to execute the maxheap function, or "./minheap" if you want to execute the minheap function
+Third, type "./heapsort" into the command line

+Check "output.txt" in the directory, the first line is a constructed heap of the data and the second line is the sorted data from smallest to largest using the heapsort algorithm.